Parallel variational quantum algorithms with gradient-informed restart to speed up optimisation in the presence of barren plateaus: Theoretical Analysis

 where the constants $C_s, C_a, C_l, C_f$ scale the escape time for the stationary points of Assumptions~\ref{ass:1}, that is, stationary points, saddle points, local minimizers, and barren plateaus. \end{theorem} \begin{proof} Consider a process $X_k$ driven by SA with FV and $\hat{X}_k$ driven by SA without it.
 Consider the beginning of an event as the initialization of SA, at $k=0$, at some random non-barren point.

-With $\alpha$ the gradient threshold and a step size annealing rate of $n^{1/2}$, the hitting time to a stationary point is $C_s D\alpha^{-4}$ \cite[Theorem 3.3]{chen2020stationary}.
+With $\alpha$ the gradient threshold and a decreasing learning rate $\eta_k \sim k^{-1/2}$, the hitting time to a stationary point is $C_s D\alpha^{-4}$ \cite[Theorem 3.3]{chen2020stationary}.
 We consider that generally there is an equal probability of the iterate hitting any one of the $s$ stationary points.
 Let us consider each type of point and its consequences on the two algorithms' iterations.

 With probability $1/s$, the process has reached a global minimum.

 Otherwise, with probability $a/s$, both algorithms take $C_a\alpha^{-1}$~\cite[Lemma 4.2]{chen2020stationary} to escape a saddle point.
 Subsequently the next iterated event begins, i.e., we have another SA path from an agnostic starting point proceeding until it hits a stationary point.